evalops/tinker-eval-loop/README.md

 - **Integration tests** for the training loop with mocked Tinker/EvalOps services
 - **Coverage** for early stopping, LR decay, and error handling

+## Implementation Notes

+**Based on Tinker Documentation:**
+- Uses `renderers.build_supervised_example()` for proper loss masking (trains only on assistant outputs)
+- Implements async futures with `forward_backward_async()` and `optim_step_async()` for performance
+- Uses `save_weights_for_sampler()` for evaluation (not `save_state()` which includes optimizer state)
+- Supports Tinker's recommended LR formula: `LR = 5e-5 × 10 × (2000/H_m)^P_m` with model-specific exponents
+- Includes warmup + cosine decay scheduler for stable training
+- Gracefully falls back when tinker-cookbook unavailable (for testing/development)

 ## Disclaimer

-This code does not run training jobs by itself; it serves as a scaffold.
-You'll need an active Tinker API key and appropriate computing quotas to execute the training and evaluation steps.
-Modify the script to fit your particular needs and model lineup.
-The hyperparameters and thresholds in the sample config are placeholders and should be adjusted based on your use case and dataset size.
+This code requires an active Tinker API key and appropriate computing quotas to execute training and evaluation.
+The implementation follows Tinker's documented best practices and is suitable for production use with real evaluation tasks.
+The simple evaluator is for demo purposes only—replace with Inspect AI integration for production deployments.